roq-trading/roq-ansible/README.md

 ansible-playbook -i example site.yml
 ```

 ## Using

 > You will need elevated permissions (`sudo`) if using systemctl on a server

 > You will need to use `systemctl --user` (**no** `sudo`) when using systemctl on your workstation

-> These following steps can also be achieved through Roq's service manager
+> These following steps to start/stop services can also be achieved through Roq's service manager

 Start gateway